IsaacCheng9/smart-alarm-clock/README.md

 # smart-alarm-clock
-A smart alarm clock presented in a basic web interface, using various APIs to get data on things such as weather and news, and the Flask module to produce the web interface in Python.
+A smart alarm clock presented in a basic web interface, created using the Flask module in Python.
+The user is able to read updated weather and news information, and set alarms for the future.